How Off-Campus Study Works

 - Maintain a minimum cumulative GPA of 2.75 (some programs require a higher GPA) (Note: students whose cumulative GPA falls below 2.75 or who are placed on academic probation at the end of a semester prior to their off-campus study will not be allowed to participate on the program)

 - Maintain good standing under The College of Wooster’s Codes of Academic Integrity and Social Responsibility

-- Submit all Off-Campus study application forms by February 1st
+- Submit all Global Engagement application forms by March 1st

 - Attend the mandatory pre-departure orientation

-- Complete an OCS Program Evaluation, to be submitted electronically to OCS within three weeks of return to campus.
+- Complete a GEOProgram Evaluation, to be submitted electronically to GEO within three weeks of return to campus.
 Failure to do so will result in a hold placed on registration for the following semester.